Home improvements vs moving house – which one is right for you?

 Do I need to tell my home insurance provider about all home improvements?

 If you’re just giving your house a fresh lick of paint, there’s no need to update your insurance provider.
-A good rule of thumb is if your renovation project will increase the value of your home then you need to notify them, because it will be factored into the rebuild cost of your home.
+A good rule of thumb is if your renovation project could increase the value of your home then you need to notify them, because it will be factored into the rebuild cost of your home.

 Will I be covered if I move out during renovations?